 The University Term Professorship was established in 2016 and is presented to 250 eligible faculty members annually.
-Selection of University Term Professorships is based on an assessment of academic accomplishment by either a faculty advisory committee and/or the department chair and approved by the dean.
-Each award runs for 3 years and provides a $5,000/year salary supplement to the awardee. …
+Selection of the professorships is based on an assessment of academic accomplishment by either a faculty advisory committee and/or the department chair and approved by the dean of the Herbert Wertheim College of Engineering.